-If you are on my email list you know how I feel about the liver.
-I've not eaten it much but I always enjoyed it.
-The only time I ever really ate it was at my grandmother's.
+The only time I ever really ate liver was at my grandmother's.
 I think she viewed it as cheap, nutritious meat.
-I liked the taste, she'd bury in onions, and I think roll it in flour.
+I liked the taste, she'd bury it in onions, and I think roll it in flour.
 I remember buying liver once when I was in college and frying some and my Dad is a not a liver fan, he banished me to another room to eat it.
 But this liver loaf meal is probably good for people who aren't as much of liver fans, because hamburger blends well with it.

 But this is a rather interesting recipe that comes to us from the Big Valley of Pennsylvania where a variety of Amish groups live.
 A "liver loaf", probably is blended with enough hamburger to sort of take some of that "liver edge" off.